 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term: unconditional positive regard

-Unconditional positive regard was first proposed by humanistic psychologist Carl Rogers.
-It involves accepting another person without judgment as a human being who has value.
+Unconditional positive regard was first described by humanistic psychologist Carl Rogers.
+It involves accepting another person without judgment simply because they are a human being who has value.

-It’s not about liking a person necessarily or accepting their behaviours; it’s about non-judgment of the deeper inherent worth regardless of what problematic actions the person may take.
+It doesn’t necessarily mean accepting a person’s behaviours; it’s about non-judgment of the deeper inherent worth regardless of what problematic actions the person may take.
 There is a sense of hope that the individual has the resources within them to enable constructive change and growth, and they have the right to make their own choices for themselves.

-Ideally, we would all receive unconditional positive regard from our parents when we’re young, but unfortunately that’s not always the case.
-Therapy as an adult can provide some level of substitute for this so that the therapeutic relationship can be used to help the client grow.
+Ideally, we would all receive unconditional acceptance from our parents as children, but unfortunately, that’s not always the case.
+Therapy as an adult can provide some level of substitute to foster growth.